StrongKey/fido2/docs/Clustering_Guide_Linux.md

 1. **Two (2)** virtual machines (VMs) for the FIDO2 Servers, running the current version of CentOS Linux 7.x, with fully qualified domain names (FQDN) and internet protocol (IP) addresses
 2. **One (1)** virtual machine for the load-balancer, running HAProxy version 1.5.18 software on the current version of CentOS Linux 7.x with an FQDN and an IP address
-3. **One (1)** virtual machine for the StrongKey sample Proof-of-Concept web-application from this Github repository, also running on the current version of CentOS Linux 7.x with an FQDN and an IP address
+3. **One (1)** virtual machine for the StrongKey sample Proof-of-Concept web application from this GitHub repository, also running on the current version of CentOS Linux 7.x with an FQDN and an IP address

 **NOTE:** This document assumes you are setting up this cluster with all nodes connected to a single ethernet switch.
 If your intent is to do a more realistic test, you should plan on using VMs with multiple network interfaces connected to different switches to isolate traffic to the appropriate segments as you might except in a more real-world environment.